3-manifold

 An image from inside a 3-torus.
 All of the cubes in the image are the same cube, since light in the manifold wraps around into closed loops, the effect is that the cube is tiling all of space.
 This space has finite volume and no boundary.

 In mathematics, a 3-manifold is a topological space that locally looks like a three-dimensional Euclidean space.
 A 3-manifold can be thought of as a possible shape of the universe.
-Just as a sphere looks like a plane (a tangent plane) to a small and close enough observer, all 3-manifolds look like our universe does to a small enough observer.
+Just as a sphere looks like a plane (a tangent plane) to a small and close enough observer, all 3-manifolds look like our universe to a small enough observer.
 This is made more precise in the definition below.

 Principles

 Definition

 A topological space $M$ is a 3-manifold if it is a second-countable Hausdorff space and if every point in $M$ has a neighbourhood that is homeomorphic to Euclidean 3-space.